 There are hundreds of BCBA® Exam resources out there, so where should you start?
 It can be tough to know which study materials to review and the added cost can make the decisions all the more challenging.

 At Hopebridge, one thing is for sure: you don’t have to go at it alone.
-With more than 100 Board Certified Behavior Analysts (BCBAs) on staff and dozens more in your shoes working toward their BACB certification, our team members have each other’s backs…and now they have yours too!
+With hundreds of Board Certified Behavior Analysts (BCBAs) on staff and dozens more in your shoes working toward their BACB certification, our team members have each other’s backs…and now they have yours too!
 We consulted with a few of our newly certified BCBAs for their guidance on how to pass the BCBA® Exam on the first shot.

 We often hear, “is the BCBA® Exam difficult?”
 The short answer is that you will need study tools because yes, the exam can be tough.
 That being said, with the proper resources … you got this!